 Duties: Oversees the financial reporting processes of the Company, including meeting with members of management, the external auditors and the internal auditors, reviewing and approving both audit and non-audit services, reviewing the results of the annual audit and reviewing the adequacy of the Company's internal controls.
 The Committee is also responsible for managing the relationship with the external auditors.
-The Chairman of the Committee meets quarterly with management and the independent auditors to review financial matters.
-See also the Audit Committee Report found on page 16.
+The agement and the independent auditors to review financial matters.
+See also the Audit Committee Report found on page 17.
 The Audit Committee recently completed a review of its charter and determined no revisions were recommended.
-A copy of the Audit Committee charter can be viewed at the Governance section of the Company's website.
+A copy of the Audit Committee charter can be viewed at the Governance section of the